 Be aware of the Following

-Beware of the Tides: I cannot stress how important it is to know how to use the Tide Tables.
+Beware of the Tides: I cannot stress how important it is to know how to use the tide tables and charts.
 Along with the tides are the currents which can often pull you out to sea no matter how strong of a swimmer you think you are, or even worse yet just pull you down leaving little or not chance of survival.

 Rocks and Cliffs: The ocean spray and very heavy rains make the trails and rocks especially slippery.
 Get yourself a good pair of hiking boots with a non-slip surface.
 Stay on the trail and don’t venture to close the edge of the cliffs, they may just not support your weight.
 While you are down on the beach in areas with cliffs above you watch out for overhangs because they could easily break free and fall on you.